 Where can I find further details about the way the Community Energy Fund will operate?

 The Community Energy Fund Guidelines document sets out how the Fund will be managed and operated.

-What is the minimum target for the share raise in 2018?
+What is the minimum target for this round of investment?

 There is no minimum target for the share offer.